Clare Wood

 Local Enterprise Facilitator, Kalumburu.

-Esther is the chair of Kalumburu Aboriginal Corporation and has worked with EPWA as a local enterprise facilitator hosting bush products workshops.
-Esther is also a business owner of Yuulwaay facilitating cultural awareness workshops in Kalumburu.
+with EPWA as a local enterprise facilitator with a focus on bush foods and botanical products workshops.
+Esther is also a business owner of Yuulwaay, facilitating cultural awareness workshops in Kalumburu.
+Esther aslo leads on country camps for young women fostering connection to culture and language revival.

 Maggie Captain